Level Up – let communities in England benefit from onshore wind

 Planning rules, introduced in 2015, make it challenging for onshore wind projects to gain planning consent.
 Despite public support for onshore wind increasing from 65% to 77% and opposition falling from 12% to 6%, there were only eight applications for new onshore wind sites in England between 2016 and 2020 compared to 237 applications submitted between 2011 and 2015 – a 96% decrease.

-Our research shows these barriers to onshore wind not only pose a challenge to meeting the UK’s climate commitments and establishing a more resilient and reliable de-centralised and local energy system; they also mean that communities across England are missing out.
+Our research shows these barriers to onshore wind not only pose a challenge to meeting the UK’s climate commitments and establishing a more resilient and reliable de-centralised energy system; they also mean that communities across England are missing out.

 Community benefits of onshore wind